 Family Tree DNA's "Winter-Winters Family DNA Project" includes the following Jewish M33c carrier:

 Debra Winegarten is Ashkenazic and Family Tree DNA informed her that her haplogroup is M33c.
 Writing as "Devorah Winegarten", she told the "M33c DNA Cousins" group on Facebook: "My maternal line hails from Grodno, with stops along the way in Berlin, as well.
 Last names are Kagan, Cohen (in the US) and Lewin."
 Grodno is a city in Belarus also called Hrodna.
 She told me her most distant maternal ancestor was named Czerny Kagan.

-Shirley Saunders is Ashkenazic and Family Tree DNA assigned her father to the haplogroup M33c as she wrote here: "My late father Joseph Gann was Y R1a1a and MtDNA M33c.
+Shirley Saunders is Ashkenazic and Family Tree DNA assigned her father to the haplogroup M33c as she wrote in message 178 of the "Ra1a1_Ashkenazi_Levite_Spreadsheet" group: "My late father Joseph Gann was Y R1a1a and MtDNA M33c.
 He came from northeastern Lithuania from the Rokiškis area."
 She told me Joseph's maternal grandmother Tzerilotte Gershon Shteiman "was born in the Dusetos area of eastern Lithuania near the Latvian border in 1842."
 Shirley's information is significant since it means M33c is also found in Lithuanian Jews; the study below by Jiao-Yang Tian did not report on its presence among Lithuanian Jews.

 An Ashkenazic person who was informed by 23andMe that his haplogroup is M33c told me his maternal line's ancestry comes from Polotsk, Belarus.